ThunderBoltCODMYT/My-JSON-for-Roblox-Rivals/CONTRIBUTING.md

   Please include as much detail as possible so we can understand and address your feedback.

 - **Start a Discussion:**
-  For broader questions, ideas, or community chat, use the [GitHub Discussions](https://github.com/ThunderBoltCODMYT/My-JSON-for-Roblox-Rivals/discussions) (if enabled).
+  For broader questions, ideas, or community chat, use the [GitHub Discussions](https://github.com/ThunderBoltCODMYT/My-JSON-for-Roblox-Rivals/discussions).